SGL-UT/GPSTk/python/bindings/swig/sphinx/intro.rst

 of the C Python API heavily.

 Package Organization
 ************************
-Most classes and functions are in the gpstk namespace, but there are some exceptions.
+All classes and functions are in the gpstk namespace, mirroring the namespace organization found on the C++ side.

-1. Constant values not inside a class are placed in the gpstk.constants submodule.
-2. GPSTk Exceptions are placed in the gpstk.exceptions submodule.
-3. Wrappers of C++ library structures (std::vector and std::map,
-   which should only be used when necessary) are placed in the gpstk.cpp submodule.
+Additional sub-packages are represented in the python namespace as gpstk.data and gpstk.test.

 How to Use This Documentation
 **************************************